GabrielWelvaert/sh1tcoin/README.md

-Text-File based blockchain cryptocurrency completed for a univesity project:
+text-file-based blockchain cryptocurrency completed for a univesity project:

 ● Implemented functionalities such as generating wallets, funding accounts, transferring coins between wallets, checking balances, and verifying transactions.